Emediong-Samuel/Emediong-Samuel/README.md

-## hi, i'm EMEDIONG SAMUEL
+# hi, i'm EMEDIONG SAMUEL
 - 🔭 I’m currently working with a team of wonderful DevOps engineers in leading development and operations processes.
-- 🌱 I’m currently learning more ways to improve the entire DevOps practice using different tools.
+- 🌱 I’m equally learning more ways to improve the entire DevOps practice using different tools.
 - 👯 I’m looking to collaborate with more developers on different projects in the DevOps community.
 -
 - 💬 Ask me about ...Any Tech/cloud/AWS/Git/terraform and more.